Energy-conserving explicit and implicit time integration methods for the multi-dimensional Hermite-DG discretization of the Vlasov-Maxwell equations: Numerical experiments

 \subsection{Whistler instability}

-We start with the whistler instability test, where an electromagnetic whistler wave grows from an unstable particle distribution function with different temperatures along and perpendicular to the background magnetic field.
+We start with the whistler instability test, where an electromagnetic whistler wave grows from an unstable particle distribution function with different temperatures along and perpendicular to the background magnetic field, see e.g. \cite{Gary:2005}.
+In collisionless plasmas, the whistler instability grows due to a gyroresonance between a small part of the electron population and the wave.
+As such, this problem represents a rather sensitive test of the model's ability to capture kinetic effects.
 In this test, we consider two different time steps $\Delta t = 0.01$ and $0.005$, and DG polynomial spaces of degree $N_{DG} = 1$ (linear) and $2$ (quadratic).
 All other numerical parameters and the initial condition are fixed and are outlined below.
 The computational domain of the physical space is reduced to one dimension ($N_y = N_z = 1$), with $\Ox=[0,2\pi]$ partitioned into a uniform grid with $N_x=72$ elements.
 Periodic boundary conditions are considered.
 For the numerical approximation in velocity, we use $10$ Hermite basis function in each direction (i.e. $\Nn=\Nm=\Np=9$).
 Further, for the initial configuration we consider the magnetic field $B_x=1$, while the distribution functions for electrons and protons (ions) are Maxwellian distributions with uniform density.
 Moreover, we set $\alpha_\beta^s=\sqrt{2}v_{T_\beta^s}$, and $u_\beta^s=0$ for $\beta\in\{x,y,z\}$ and $s\in\{e,i\}$.
 We use a realistic ion-to-electron mass ratio $m_i/m_e = 1836$, thermal velocities $v_{T_\beta^e}=v_{T_\beta^i}\sqrt{m_i/m_e}=0.125$ for $\beta\in\{y,z\}$ with the exception of the reduced electron thermal velocity along the $x$-axis, $v_{T_x^e}=v_{T_x^i}\sqrt{m_i/m_e}=0.056$, to create an anisotropic distribution function which is the source of the instability.
 The electron plasma/gyrofrequency ratio is $\omega_{pe}/\omega_{ce}=4$, and the collisional rate in \eqref{collop} is $\nu=1$.
 In order to seed the whistler instability, we initialize a small electron current perturbation in the $x$-direction, $j^e_x (\xv) = 10^{-3} \cos (x)$, by exciting the Hermite mode $C^e_{1,0,0}$ in~\eqref{eq:fsN:def}.

 Before proceeding to the numerical study of the conservation properties, we assess the capability of all considered methods to reproduce the correct physical results, in particular, the exponential growth of the electromagnetic whistler wave with the theoretically predicted growth rate from an initial small perturbation.
 It is sufficient to monitor the time evolution of the first Fourier mode of the magnetic field $\hat B_z (k)$, with $k=1$, and